tianhanl/blog/README.md

 > A blog built with Vue.js and GitHub API.

 ## Description
-This blog will use the issues of its repository as blog articles.

-In list-view, it will display all the articles its owner created with their creation time.

-In article-view, it will display the body content of an article, and the content will be cached for quicker rendering next time.
-Click prev or back in this view will direct users to previous or next article.
+A lightweight blog using GitHub issues to host articles.

+This blog framework have two major componenet, List-view and Article-view.

+1. List-view is the entry point for the blog and displays the list of articles.
+2. Article-view is the article detailed page and displays the content of an article.

+The routing between different pages is built with vue-router.

+The state management of cross page data is built with vuex.

 ## Usage
-Please change the content of config.js to let the program to display your articles.
+This blog framework tries to simply the process of posting article by requring least information.
+It reads data form `config.js`, and uses data provided in this file to retrive articles from user's GitHub repository.

 config.js requires following content: